 But just like other substances, frequent use of Kratom in huge doses may lead to dependence and tolerance.
 Through the information provided in this article, you will get to know how to evade withdrawal symptoms when quitting Kratom.
 This includes possible symptoms that arise when one stops using Kratom.
 People struggling with addiction or dependence on kratom have many options available to assist them in the process of quitting kratom.

-Recovery Program and Treatment Center for Addiction Options
+Recovery Program and Treatment Center for Quitting kratom

 Some people normally quit using kratom on their own, recovery programs and treatment centers do offer several benefits in facilitating this process.